Family Law · Prenuptial and Postnuptial Agreements

 Common Terms Included

-Income treatment.
+Income treatment is another critical term.
 Pennsylvania treats income earned during the marriage as marital property subject to equitable distribution.
 An agreement can modify that default, specifying that each party’s income remains their separate property or establishing different rules for how earnings are characterized.

 High-Asset and Complex Financial Situations